Wilson Brown (Medal of Honor)

-Wilson Brown (1841 – January 24, 1900) was a Union Navy sailor during the American Civil War and a recipient of America's highest military decoration, the Medal of Honor.
+Wilson Brown (c.
+1841 – January 24, 1900) was a Union Navy sailor during the American Civil War and a recipient of America's highest military decoration, the Medal of Honor.

 Biography

-Brown was born a slave in 1841 in Natchez, Mississippi on Botany Bay Plantation.
+Brown was born a slave in about 1841 in Natchez, Mississippi on Botany Bay Plantation.
 He was a slave to James Surget at Carthage plantation when the Civil War began.
 Brown enlisted in the Navy from his home state in March 1863.
 He was assigned as a landsman to the USS Hartford, the flagship of Rear Admiral David Farragut's West Gulf Blockading Squadron.

 On August 5, 1864, during the Battle of Mobile Bay, Admiral Farragut led a squadron of eighteen Union ships, including the Hartford, into the Confederate-held Mobile Bay.
-As the squadron came under fire from Fort Morgan, Fort Gaines, and Confederate ships, Brown and five other sailors worked on the Hartford's berth deck loading and operating the shell whip, a device which lifted boxes of gunpowder up to the gun deck.
+As the squadron came under fire from Fort Morgan, Fort Gaines, and Confederate ships, Brown and five other sailors worked on the Hartford's berth deck loading and operating the shell whip, a device that lifted boxes of gunpowder to the gun deck.
 As they worked, a Confederate shell exploded in their midst.
 Brown was blown through a hatch and landed unconscious on the deck below; the dead body of another man landed on top of him.
 The only other of the six men to survive was Landsman John Lawson, who was thrown against a bulkhead and momentarily stunned.
 Although wounded in the leg, Lawson refused medical treatment and returned to working the shell whip.
 After regaining consciousness, Brown did the same.
 The two men continued in their duties, keeping the ship's guns supplied with powder, through the remainder of the battle.
 For these actions, both Brown and Lawson were awarded the Medal of Honor four months later, on December 31, 1864.

 Wilson Brown received his medal of honor on General Order #45 dated December 31, 1864.
-General Order #45 awarded the medal of honor to a total of 147 sailors, and marines.
+General Order #45 awarded the Medal of Honor to a total of 147 sailors, and marines.
 Of those 140 were Navy, 5 on the list were identified as African American, or of African Descent out of the 8 total known recipients for the Navy during the Civil War.